-Understanding what is Ponzi Scheme and how to safeguard yourself from this plague: Frauds and scams are part of our lives for a very long time.
+Understanding what is Ponzi Scheme and how to safeguard yourself from this plague: Frauds and scams have been part of our everyday lives for a very long time.
 From corporate frauds, government official frauds to individual scams, our society has witnessed all.
-Time and again we have heard of big scams like Indian Coal Allocation Scam 2012 – Rs 1,86,000 Crore, 2G Spectrum Scam 2008 – Rs 1,76,000 Crore, Commonwealth Games Scam 2010 – Rs 70,000 Crore, Satyam Scam 2009 – Rs 14,000 Crore, etc.
+Time and again we hear of huge scams like Indian Coal Allocation Scam 2012 – Rs 1,86,000 Crore, 2G Spectrum Scam 2008 – Rs 1,76,000 Crore, Commonwealth Games Scam 2010 – Rs 70,000 Crore, Satyam Scam 2009 – Rs 14,000 Crore, etc.

-However, one such scam which is quite common but never came in a lot of notice or fame for the retail people is “Ponzi Schemes”.
-Although a lot of people have lost lakhs of rupees in these schemes, however, most of our population still do not understand what exactly are these and how they work.
+However, one such scam which is quite common but doesn’t get a lot of notice is the “Ponzi Schemes”.
+Despite many losing lakhs of rupees in these schemes most of our population still does not understand what exactly these are and how they work.
 In this article, we are going to demystify this fraud and discuss what is Ponzi scheme, it’s history, some infamous Ponzi Schemes and how investors and common people can safeguard themselves from such fraudulent tricks.
 Let’s get started.

 What is Ponzi Scheme?